-The difference, is probably to be found in cultivating and enjoyable writing experience, and build confidence in my abilities to write quickly.
+The difference is probably to be found in cultivating and enjoyable writing experience, and building confidence in my abilities to write quickly.
 But that doesn’t mean I’m not looking for shortcuts.

 My GOAL for the summer is to increase my word count to 3000 words a day (without ruining my day for other productive work) and maintain it for the rest of the year.
 This would allow me to put out six new books this year, effectively doubling my writing income.